ArtMentor/ArtMentorApp/README.md

 client = openai.OpenAI(api_key=api_key)
 ```

-*2. Customizing the Image Recognition Agent*
+*2. Customizing the Entity Recognition Agent*

 The `Entity_Recognition_Agent` function processes the input image and generates descriptive labels.
 If you want to modify the behavior of this agent, such as changing the prompt structure or adjusting the model parameters, or parametric like `temperature`, `top_p`, and others. you can do so directly in this function.